Sdok Kok Thom

 Sdok Kok Thom (สด๊กก๊อกธม, Sadok Kok Thom, /th/; ស្តុកកក់ធំ, Sdŏk Kák Thum /km/), or Sdok Kak Thom, is an 11th-century Angkorian temple in present-day Thailand, located about 34 km northeast of the Thai border town of Aranyaprathet.
 The temple is in Khok Sung District, Sa Kaeo Province, near the village of Ban Nong Samet.
 It is regarded as the largest Angkorian temple in eastern Thailand.
 The temple was dedicated to the Hindu god Shiva.
 Constructed by a prominent priestly family, Sdok Kok Thom is the original site of one of the most illuminating inscriptions left behind by the Khmer Empire, which ruled much of Southeast Asia from the end of the 9th century to the 15th century.

 Built of red sandstone and laterite, the temple is a prime example of a provincial seat of worship during the empire's golden age.
 It is small by the standards of the major monuments in Angkor, the empire's capital, but shares their basic design and religious symbolism.
 In its 11th century heyday during the reign of King Udayādityavarman II, the temple was tended by its Brahmin patrons and supported with food and labor by the people of surrounding rice-farming villages.

 Scholars disagree as to the meaning of the name, which refers in Old Khmer to the temple's setting.
 Translations include 'great reed lake', 'large reservoir with herons', and 'abundant reeds in a large swamp'.

 Architectural features

+Patcharaporn Ngernkerd and colleagues place the temple among the Angkorian foundations of eastern Thailand laid out from the ninth century on a common plan, moated, oriented east, and provided with a trapeang or pond on that side.
+They note that many of these foundations, Sdok Kok Thom among them, were set up as new centres with no relation to the older moated towns of the region.

 The architectural design of this temple is linked with the great Srijanasa Thailand empire which ruled for about 700 years.
 At the center of the temple is a sandstone tower, which served as the main sanctuary, probably sheltering a linga, symbol of Shiva.
 The tower's door is on the east, approached by steps; the other three sides have false doors.
 A few meters to the northeast and southeast are two sandstone structures known as libraries, with large side windows and laterite bases.
 Enclosing the tower and libraries is a rectangular courtyard measuring roughly 42 by 36 meters and having galleries on all four sides.
 On the court's eastern side is a gopura, or gate, reflecting the temple's orientation to the east.